cytechmobile/radicle-planning-boards/CONTRIBUTING.md

 pnpm run dev
 ```

-The above command will alwats ensure that you have the required dependencies locally when launching for development.
+The above command will always ensure that you have the required dependencies locally when launching for development.

 ## Conventions